pocketsnizort/pythOCR/README.md

   --same-sub-threshold number
-                        Percentage of comparison to assert that two lines of subtitles are the same (default: 80%) --no-spellcheck       Desactivate the function which tries to replace allegedly bad characters using spellcheck (it will make the "heurist_char_replace" option of the
+                        Percentage of comparison to assert that two lines of subtitles are the same (default: 80%) --no-spellcheck       Deactivate the function which tries to replace allegedly bad characters using spellcheck (it will make the "heurist_char_replace" option of the
                         userconfig useless)
   -t, --timid           Activate timid mode (it will ask for user input when
-                        some corrections are not automatically approved) -d, --delay           Delay correction after every video is processed
+                        some corrections are not automatically approved) -d, --delay           Delay correction after every video is processed --tesseract-path path to tesseract binary
+                        The path to call tesseract (default: tesseract) --vapoursynth-path path to vspipe binary
+                        The path to call vapoursynth (default: vspipe)
 ```

 So to process the video /myVideos/vid01.mp4, the command would be `python3 pythoCR.py -c <myconfig> --vpy <myvpy> /myVideos/vid01.mp4`